Transcendent-Tapir/Spectral-Sleuths/index.md

 - my trusty shotgun
 - dusty old book of the arcane
 - My mother's cleansing crystals
 - customized DSLR camera with infrared detection
+- My jars of herbs and spices
+- An ancient crucifix

 you also carry 3 mundane items rated at a d6. these items can be defined during play and can change every investigation